This is a named option in the Environmental Conservation M.S.

 ADVISOR / COMMITTEE

 Every student in the program will be required to have an advisor.
-Program staff will work with the student to identify an advisor during the fall semester.
+Program staff will work with the student to identify an advisor during the spring semester.
 Once an advisor has been identified, the student is expected to maintain communication with their advisor to ensure they are making satisfactory progress toward their degree.